johnnylieu/Code_Quiz_HW/README.md

 ## Summary

 Once start button is clicked, quiz will begin.
-Each question has a limit of 60 seconds to answer 4 questions about JavaScript.
+There's a limit of 60 seconds to answer 4 questions about JavaScript.
 Each incorrect answer will be penalized with a 5 second deduction and each correct answer will be rewarded with 25 points for a maximum of 100 points.

 Try it here: https://johnnylieu.github.io/Code_Quiz_HW/